mahmoudxkhaled/Cash-Transfer-Management/README.md

 ### 5. How to Use
 1- Login:

-Enter your username and password to log in.
+** Enter your username and password to log in.
-Admin users are redirected to the Transfer Approval page.
+** Admin users are redirected to the Transfer Approval page.
-Regular users are redirected to the Transfer Request page.
+** Regular users are redirected to the Transfer Request page.

-Add a Transfer:
+2- Add a Transfer:

-Go to the Transfer Request page.
+** Go to the Transfer Request page.
-Fill in the transfer details and submit.
+** Fill in the transfer details and submit.
-Approve or Reject Transfers:
+3- Approve or Reject Transfers:

-Go to the Transfer Approval page (admin only).
+** Go to the Transfer Approval page (admin only).
-Review pending transfers and approve or reject them.
+** Review pending transfers and approve or reject them.

-Export to Excel:
+4- Export to Excel:

-Go to the Export page.
+** Go to the Export page.
-Select the desired transactions and export them to an Excel file.
+** Select the desired transactions and export them to an Excel file.

-Send Emails:
+5- Send Emails:

-Approved transfers will trigger an email to the respective bank with cheque details.
+** Approved transfers will trigger an email to the respective bank with cheque details.
-Contributing
-We welcome contributions!
-Please follow these steps:

-Fork the repository.
-Create a new branch for your feature or bug fix.
-Commit your changes.